 • when contacting Compay GmbH via the aforementioned website

-• When communicating, e.g., by email or via our web form.
+• when communicating, e.g. by email or via our web form

 1. details of the person responsible and contact with the data protection officer

-details of the person responsible and contact with the data protection officer.
-The company responsible for data processing is Compay GmbH, Mettmanner Straße 25, Building 13, 40699 Erkrath, Germany, telephone number +49 (0)211 545726 00, email: service@compay.de.
+Compay GmbH, Mettmanner Straße 25, Building 13, 40699 Erkrath, Germany, telephone number +49 (0)211 545726 00, e-mail: service@compay.de is responsible for data processing.

 The company Compay GmbH is also meant when the terms “we” or “us” are used in the following.